GROUND SCHOOL: HOVER TRAINING, PART 2

 In the interest of simplicity, I’ll continue to use the term aileron to describe bank and roll control, elevator to describe tilting the heli forward and backward, and rudder to describe yaw control.

-Start with the helicopter pointing away from you (tail-in) so that its orientation matches your own as if you were sitting in the cockpit.
-Before lifting off, smoothly spool up the rotor rpms to the point where the heli appears light on the skids, then smoothly advance the throttle to lift off.
+Start with the helicopter pointing away from you (tail in) so that its orientation matches your own as if you were sitting in the cockpit.
+Before lifting off, smoothly spool up the rotor RPM to the point where the heli appears light on the skids, then smoothly advance the throttle to lift off.
 Don’t advance the throttle all at once or the increasing torque of the rotor will jerk the heli around and make everything that follows more difficult.

 Once aloft, the sole objective should be to practice adjusting the throttle to maintain a height of approximately 1 to 2 feet (Figure 1).
 Don’t worry about correcting any other deviations—just concentrate on adjusting the throttle to maintain the same height as long as you can or until the heli drifts too far away.
 It will take less time to learn to use the throttle when you’re not distracted.

-The most important thing that any novice can do early on is to try to under-control all aileron and elevator inputs.
-If you read part one and think that continuing to stress the importance of keeping inputs small and brief seems redundant, the reason it’s done is because holding in inputs is the number one mistake that leads to crashing.
-Because it takes advanced skills to recover an out-of-control heli, avoiding trouble by making small, brief inputs is the only option for a novice.
+The most important thing a novice can do early on is to under-control aileron and elevator inputs.
+If you read part one and think continuing to stress the importance of keeping inputs small and brief seems redundant, the reason is that holding in inputs is the number-one mistake that leads to crashing.
+Because it takes advanced skills to recover an out-of-control heli, avoiding trouble by making small, brief inputs is the only practical option for a novice.

 The second most common cause of crashes is applying inputs in the wrong direction.
 Take confidence from knowing that if you keep your corrections small and brief, you can go the wrong direction without getting into serious trouble.
-Also, small, brief bumps only affect the heli slightly to “test the direction.”
+Small, brief bumps only affect the heli slightly and “test the direction.”
 This works to your advantage when you’re not sure which way to go, because there is little consequence if you go the wrong way.

 The first rudder corrections you'll make in the real world will be to reposition the heli when it occasionally jerks left or right prior to liftoff, especially on smooth concrete.
 Be ready to make rudder corrections while spooling up rather than waiting until your aircraft is airborne.

-Don’t let the heli touch down if it’s moving sideways, forward, or rearward.
-Doing so will turn into an expensive bad habit when the helicopter consequently tips over and proceeds to beat itself up (a.k.a. “the funky chicken”).
-Although you’re flying with a simulator, don’t let the helicopter touch down unless it’s upright.
+Don't let the heli touch down if it's moving sideways, forward, or rearward.
+Doing so will become an expensive bad habit when the helicopter tips over and proceeds to beat itself up (aka "the funky chicken").
+Even in a simulator, don't let the helicopter touch down unless it's upright.

 Side and Nose-In Hover